hanyoseob/lecture_optimization/README.md

 Hello, I'm `Yoseob Han` who is postdoctoral researcher in Harvard medical school and Massachusetts general hospital.

-I run [Youtube channel](https://www.youtube.com/channel/UCpujNlw4SUpgTU5rrDXH0Jw) to handle a deep learning, signal processing, and optimization.
+I run [Youtube channel](https://www.youtube.com/channel/UCpujNlw4SUpgTU5rrDXH0Jw) to handle deep learning, signal processing, and optimization.
 You can easily learn above topics through practice, and all the source codes are uploaded at [my Github link](https://github.com/hanyoseob).

 I have a plan to make a lecture according to an advanced medical imaging processing related to computed tomography (CT) and magnetic resonance imaging (MRI), and will upload the lectures into new additional repository here.